ernestoarbitrio/django-highcharts/README.md

 ## Django Highcharts

-This project starts from a fork of novapost package to generate charts in your Django application using Highcharts helpers.
+This project is inspired from a fork of novapost package to generate charts in your Django application using Highcharts helpers.

 - Pie with drilldown charts